 Expert Tip: Want to get the most out of your system?
 Check out these expert tips to take with you to your next strategy meeting.

-First Comes Business Processing then Comes Technology
+First Comes Business Processing then Comes Automating Technology

 Which brings us to automated workflows.
 Not to be confused with BPM.
 They are a series of tasks that make up your automated business processes.
 They are designed to route documents throughout your organization for the better.
 They are smart because they follow the rules.
-One step is dependant upon the other.
+One step is dependent upon the other.
 Automated workflows can be few or many.
 It depends on the organizational culture.

-Expert Tip: Business processes that can be broken down into steps can be improved using workflow automation.
+Expert Tip: Business processes that can be broken down into steps can be improved by using workflow automation.

 To be sure, the right provider will help you zero in on broken processes.
 Hopefully, they will ask you if your workers spend too much time on a task.
 Is there an uneven distribution of work?
 Is one person on the break more often than not?
 Are you keeping documents on file when you should be purging them?
 Tap into employees across your organization to get the answers.
 You may think things are running well when there is a better way.